Jan Serr

-Jan Serr (born 1943) is an American visual artist who produces a wide range of art including oil paintings, drawings, photographs and prints such as monotypes, lithographs, and etchings.
+Jan Serr (born 1943) is an American multidisciplinary artist, writer, and art collector based in Milwaukee, Wisconsin.
+Over the course of her career, she has produced oil paintings, drawings, photographs, and prints, including monotypes, lithographs, and etchings.

-Early life
+Early life and education

-Jan Serr was born in Dayton, Ohio, and spent her formative years in Phoenix, Arizona, and Milwaukee, Wisconsin.
-Music was an integral part of her early life.
-She began studies in classical music, training primarily in voice and piano with additional work in music theory and French horn between the ages of eight and twenty.
+Jan Serr was born in Dayton, Ohio, and grew up in Phoenix, Arizona, and Milwaukee, Wisconsin.
+Between the ages of eight and twenty, she primarily trained in classical music, particularly in voice and piano, with additional work in music theory and French horn.

-Education

 Serr studied at the Wisconsin Conservatory of Music during the 1950s and later enrolled at Carroll University as a music major.
 She decided to explore other areas of study and transferred to the University of Wisconsin–Milwaukee (UWM) where she studied with Schomer Lichtner, John Colt, Lawrence Rathsack and Fred Berman.
 Early influences include the West Coast Figurative painters such as Richard Diebenkorn, Nathan Oliveira, and Wayne Thiebaud, as well as mid-century European artists, most importantly Max Beckmann, Oskar Kokoschka, and Emil Nolde.

 Serr received her Bachelor of Arts degree from UWM in 1964 and went on to complete her studies in the university’s MFA program.
 She held her thesis exhibition in 1968 and was awarded her master's degree that year.
-In 1969 Serr taught painting, drawing, and design at the University of Wisconsin-Stevens Point and in 1970 moved to Acton, Ontario, where she taught painting and drawing at Sheridan College Institute of Technology and Advanced Learning in Oakville, Ontario.

-In 2014 she taught a course on monotype printing at Penland School of Crafts in Spruce Pine, North Carolina.
+In 1969, Serr taught painting, drawing, and design at the University of Wisconsin-Stevens Point and in 1970 moved to Acton, Ontario, where she taught painting and drawing at Sheridan College Institute of Technology and Advanced Learning in Oakville, Ontario.
+In 2014, she taught a course on monotype printing at Penland School of Crafts in Spruce Pine, North Carolina.